zmian/xcore/README.md

 ```

 ### Manual Installation
-Drag the classes from the *Source* folder directly into your project.
+Drag the classes from the *Sources* folder directly into your project.

 ## Author